-Writing in 1968, Jencks and Riesman (2002) describe an "academic revolution" where early 19th century colleges, dominated by the preferences of founders, donors and customers, evolved into 20th century universities which increasingly were dominated by upper level administrators and faculty.
+Writing in 1968, Jencks and Riesman (2002) describe an "academic revolution" where early nineteenth-century colleges, dominated by the preferences of founders, donors, and customers, evolved into twentiethcentury universities, which increasingly were dominated by upper level administrators and faculty.
 This transformation follows exactly the logic of the model.
-19th century colleges were poor and because "financial solvency was so precarious ... colleges responded to even the smallest external pressures and had only the most limited ability to reshape the priorities established by their supporters" (Jencks and Riesman, 2002, p.6).
+Nineteenth-century colleges were poor and because "financial solvency was so precarious . . . colleges responded to even the smallest external pressures and had only the most limited ability to reshape the priorities established by their supporters" (Jencks and Riesman 2002, 6).

-20th century colleges became rich, in part because of the increasingly important role of education in the modern economy.
-As the university got richer, it re-oriented itself to the preferences of upper-level administrators and faculty.
-As Jencks and Riesman (2002, p.
-17) write: "What is perhaps unusual about the academic world is the extent to which the top management, while nominally acting in the interests of the board, actually represents the interests of 'middle management' (i.e. the faculty)."
-Of course, I have argued that this orientation is not particular to academia, but it is a general feature of wealthy non-profits.
+In the twentieth century, a few colleges became rich, in part because of the increasingly important role of education in the modern economy and in part because of the increasing value of some endowments.
+These richer universities reoriented themselves to the preferences of upper-level administrators and faculty.
+As Jencks and Riesman (2002, 17) write: "What is perhaps unusual about the academic world is the extent to which the top management, while nominally acting in the interests of the board, actually represents the interests of 'middle management' (i.e., the faculty)."
+Of course, I have argued that this orientation is not particular to academia, but it is a general feature of wealthy nonprofits.